When Empathy Meets Ego: The Intriguing Paradox of Narcissistic Empathy

 Narcissism and empathy are two traits that seemingly sit at polar ends of the emotional spectrum.
 Narcissism, often associated with self-centeredness and lack of concern for others, appears to be in direct contrast with empathy, the ability to understand and share the feelings of another.
-Yet, there’s a psychological concept that marries these two traits into a paradoxical entity called empathic narcissism.
+However, there’s a psychological concept that marries these two traits into a paradoxical entity called empathic narcissism.

 What is Empathic Narcissism?